apache/incubator-datalab/USER_GUIDE.md

 ![Running notebook](doc/main_page3.png)

-When you click on the name of your Analytical tool in the dashboard – analytical tool popup is shown up:
+When you click on the name of your Analytical tool in the dashboard – analytical tool popup shows up:

 <p align="center">
     <img src="doc/notebook_info.png" alt="Notebook info" width="574">